Sunday, August 8, 2010

 maximum value.

-You don't need to be a dietitian to have a good understanding of how to eat to maximize the value of your meals (aka absorb as many vitamins and minerals as possible).
-Just a few simple steps can make a difference:
+You don't need to be a dietitian to have a basic understanding of how to eat to maximize the value of your meals (aka absorb as many vitamins and minerals as possible).
+Make these few simple tricks a part of your daily routine, and your body will thank you:

 1. Eat at least a little fat with every meal and snack.
 Go ahead and use full-fat ranch or guacamole for your veggies, enjoy your baked potatoes with some real butter, cook with olive oil, and feel good about eating your strawberries with cream.
 Same goes if you take a multi-vitamin; take it with a meal or a fatty snack like cheese or nuts.

 3. Combine calcium and Vitamin D. This is a tricky one, since Vitamin D is not easily found in foods.
-One easy way to solve this is to buy dairy or soy products fortified with Vitamin D. The few foods that are pretty rich in Vitamin D include sardines, tuna, and salmon (aka fatty fish).
+But it's also very important, as your body needs Vitamin D to absorb calcium.
+One quick way to solve this is to buy dairy or soy products fortified with Vitamin D. The few foods that are naturally rich in Vitamin D include sardines, tuna, and salmon (aka fatty fish).
 Pure cod liver oil is also a great source.

 4. Eat something citrus-y with iron-rich foods.
 Vitamin C goes a long way in aiding iron absorption.
 So get adventurous and make orange sauce for your next beef and rice dish and add chopped strawberries to your spinach salad.
 Use the Vitamin Wheel widget below to find other high-C foods.